SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 directed against the shared p40 subunit of IL-12 and IL-23, for the treatment of CD (18, 35–37).
-Given the potential impact of IL-23 on the microbiota (30–33), we hypothesized that response to UST could be predicted or influenced by differences in subjects’ gut microbiota and that UST treatment may alter the fecal microbiota.
+Given the potential impact of IL-23 on the microbiota (30–33), we hypothesized that response to UST could be influenced by differences in subjects’ gut microbiota and that UST treatment may alter the fecal microbiota.
 The effects of biologic treatment of IBD on the microbiota are not yet well described, but are hypothesized to be indirect, as these drugs act on host factors (17).
 We analyzed the fecal microbiota of subjects who participated in a double-blinded, placebo-controlled Phase II clinical trial that demonstrated the safety and efficacy of UST for treating CD (35).
 The original study found that UST induction treatment had an increased rate of response as well as increased rates of response and remission with UST maintenance therapy, compared to placebo.
-We quantified the association between the fecal microbiota and disease severity.
-Finally, we tested whether clinical responders had a microbiota that was distinct from non-responders and whether the fecal microbiota changed in subjects treated with UST using 16S rRNA gene sequence data from these subjects' stool samples.
-Our study demonstrates that these associations are useful in predicting and monitoring UST treatment outcome and suggest the fecal microbiota may be a broadly useful source of biomarkers for predicting response to treatment.
+We quantified the association between the fecal microbiota and disease severity, tested whether clinical responders had a microbiota that was distinct from non-responders, and determined whether the fecal microbiota changed in subjects treated with UST using 16S rRNA gene sequence data from these subjects' stool samples.
+Our study demonstrates that these associations may be useful in predicting and monitoring UST treatment outcome and suggest the fecal microbiota may be a broadly useful source of biomarkers for predicting response to treatment.

 Results
 -------